Afroditi Laoutari

+Biography

 She was born in Patras in 1893.
 At an early age, she became involved with the musical theatre of Ioannis Papaioannou (singer), a leading operatic producer, where it didn't take long for her voice and stage talents to be appreciated, though she was self-taught.
 By 1915, she was already performing lead roles with the company.
 From that date through the 1920s, she performed roles in many works of musical theatre, both foreign and especially, Greek operettas.
 She was a muse to composer and conductor Theophrastos Sakellaridis.
 By the early 1930s, she had retired from the theatre.
 She then became one of, if not the, first Greek radio announcers on Athens Radio Station (RCA) in 1938, where she was a dominating force.
 She continued to broadcast after the end of World War II for another decade.
 Sofia Vembo has been said to resemble Afroditi Laoutari at the height of her fame.
 She died in 1975.